serkend/road-assistance-app/README.md

-RoadAssist
+RoadAssist is a mobile application designed to facilitate mutual assistance between drivers during an emergency situation.

-Kotlin, Clean Architecture, MVVM, Coroutines, Hilt, Retrofit, Room, Google Maps API, Directions API, Firebase Auth, Firestore, Storage.
+TECHNOLOGIES: Kotlin, Clean Architecture, MVVM, Coroutines, Hilt, Retrofit, Room, Google Maps API, Directions API, Firebase Auth, Firestore, Storage.

-RoadAssist is a mobile application aimed to bridge the gap between drivers, ensuring quick and efficient help when it's needed the most.

-Features
+FEATURES:
 - Authorization and registration of users using the Firebase service.
 - A screen with a map showing my current location, requests from other users for help, and the route to the location of the breakdown.
 - Ability to request help from other drivers.